GLP-1 side effects: what is expected, what is serious, what to do

 Pancreatitis

 Acute pancreatitis is the most-watched serious risk.
 The SELECT trial, published in NEJM in November 2023, enrolled 17,604 adults and reported 16 cases of acute pancreatitis on semaglutide versus 8 on placebo over a median 39.8 months of follow-up.
 Absolute incidence is low (roughly 0.2 to 0.3 percent over four years); relative risk roughly doubles.
 The signal is consistent across STEP-1, SURMOUNT-1 and the diabetes-indication trial program (SUSTAIN, SURPASS).
 The labeled warning is to discontinue the medication if pancreatitis is suspected and not to restart unless an alternative cause is identified.
 Patients with prior pancreatitis, symptomatic gallstone disease or significant alcohol use are typically not started on GLP-1.
-See GLP-1 honest risks for the broader risk-benefit framing.
+See GLP-1 risks for the broader risk-benefit framing.

 The thyroid C-cell carcinoma boxed warning